 PM Modi addresses nation: Five key takeaways from his speech

-New Delhi, May 12: Prime Minister on Tuesday addressed the nation and said that the people of India needs to take the fight against the novel coronavirus pandemic to a higher level.
+New Delhi, May 12: Prime Minister on Tuesday addressed the nation and said that the people of India need to take the fight against the novel coronavirus pandemic to a higher level.
 He also announced a special economic package that will amount to Rs 20 lakh crore which is nearly 10 per cent of the GDP.
 Beginning on Wednesday, Finance Minister Nirmala Sitharaman would announce details of the special economic package.

 Here are five key takeaways from PM Modi's speech: